webis-de/scriptor/README.md

 Since Scriptor runs in a container, it can not directly open the browser window on your machine.
 Instead, it runs a [VNC server](https://en.wikipedia.org/wiki/Virtual_Network_Computing) inside the container that you can connect to with a VNC client at `localhost:5942` to see the browser window.
 Depending on your operating system, you might already have a VNC client installed.
 The config options of `--show-browser` allow to change the width and height of the virtual display, change the port, allow remote access, and set a password.
 See `--help`.

+If you want to run Scriptor on one machine and interact with it from another machine, make sure to read  [how to use x11vnc](https://github.com/LibVNC/x11vnc#how-to-use-x11vnc) (Scriptor uses x11vnc as its VNC server), especially the sections on how to encrypt your traffic.
+By default, however, the Scriptor docker container is configured to accept only connections from the machine it is started on.

 Running on Archives (Replay)
 ----------------------------